 It is important to note that third parties without the approval of the cartoonist, comics can not be used for any commercial purposes.

-I was the winner of PLoS Computational Biology 2011 T-shirt competition and the design was debuted at ISMB/ECCB Vienna 2011 in July.
-In this winner design, I wanted to emphasize the transformation of the information from biological to computational sciences.
-Adenine, thymine, cytosine and guanine are the four nucleotides found in DNA.
-A binary digit (bit) is the smallest unit of data in computing.
-It is represented by 0 or 1.
-Since computational biology mainly compose of biological and computer sciences, this line of bases and digits reflects this transformation.
-The DNA motif in the center of the illustration represents the key transformation spot, and scientific information flows into the PLoS logo to create a global network in the field of computational biology.
+I had the pleasure of winning the PLoS Computational Biology 2011 T-shirt competition, with the design making its debut at ISMB/ECCB Vienna in July of the same year.
+My design aimed to underscore the transition of information from biological to computational sciences.
+DNA, the foundation of life, is composed of four nucleotides - adenine, thymine, cytosine, and guanine.
+In computing, the smallest unit of data is a binary digit, or bit, represented by either 0 or 1.
+These dual aspects of computational biology, biological and computer sciences, are symbolized in the design by a line of bases and digits, reflecting this transformative relationship.
+The DNA motif at the heart of the illustration acts as the pivot of this transformation, funneling scientific information into the PLoS logo.
+This artistic concept creates a global network metaphor, representing the far-reaching impact and interconnectedness in the field of computational biology.

 Biocomicals by Dr. Alper Uzun is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 Based on a work at biocomicals.blogspot.com and biocomicals.com.
 Permissions beyond the scope of this license may be available at http://www.biocomicals.com/.